-Our focus in this paper is on two main types of threat: first, an adversary can easily eavesdrop on messages, masquerade as another entity, and inject false data into the network.
-Second, is the internal threat: a genuine user of the device may seek to deliberately alter his physiological data to secure benefits by hacking into his cell phone, or an authorized user may use his credentials to log onto cloud-based archive and alter existing data.
+Our focus is on two main types of threat: first, an adversary can easily eavesdrop on messages, masquerade as another entity, and inject false data into the network.
+Second, is the internal threat: a genuine user of the device may seek to deliberately alter his physiological data to secure benefits by hacking into his cell phone or logging on to the database.
 We do not consider more advanced attacks in this paper, such as denial-of-service or jamming attacks.

-2.3.
-Related Work
+C. Related Work

-In this section, we briefly discuss the shortcomings of existing approaches to authentication, and we situate our research contribution in the field of data stream authentication.
+In this section, we situate our research contribution in the field of data stream authentication.
 Several stream authentication protocols exist in the literature, and their design concerns include authentication properties (per link or end-to-end), nature of the data stream (offline, i.e. data is known to the sender beforehand or online, i.e. data generated in real time).
 Typical performance metrics considered are computation cost, communication overhead, sender and receiver memory buffer size, authentication delay, and loss tolerance.